Frequently Asked Questions

 There are many other helpful resources for students as well.
 S.O.S. can help answer questions that you have and the Dean of Students Office has a variety of programs and services to help you with concerns, including student assistance, student conduct concerns, bias reporting, and information on Title IX policies, reporting, and resources.
 The Dean of Students Office administers formal processes and their Student Assistance office provides mediation and conflict coaching.
 Student Affairs and Student Success have a variety of other programs and services as well, including Campus Health and Inclusion & Multicultural Affairs.
 The ASUA has a number of programs, including Student Legal Services.
 The Graudate Centerand Graduate College websites list many resources available to graduate students.
 Please see our Campus Resources page for more information on student resources.
 If you aren’t sure where to start feel free to contact us and we can help you explore your options and connect to resources.

-The Ombuds Office is structurally located in the Office of the President, in the Division of Equity, Inclusion, and Title 9 (DEIT9).
-The Director of the Office of the Ombuds has a dotted reporting line to the President and a direct line to the Vice President of DEIT9.
-However, the office functions independently of university administration.
+The Ombuds Office is structurally located in the Office of the Provost.
+While the Director of the Office of the Ombuds reports to the Senior Vice President for Academic Affairs and Provost, the office functions independently of university administration.
 In accordance with Ombuds ethics and standards of practice, only non-identifying statistical information and trends are reported, which help to inform positive change efforts including improvements to university policies and practices.

 There are numerous benefits of speaking with an Ombuds, including but not limited to: